tariqahmed1912/internship-kloudle/docs/aws.md

     To get the instance-username for SSH login based on your instance OS/distro, refer this [documentation](https://alestic.com/2014/01/ec2-ssh-username/).
 For an Ubuntu instance, the username is `ubuntu`.

-7. Create three instances; Jenkins instance (master), DAST instance (agent), Production instance.
+7. Create three instances; Jenkins server (master), DAST server (agent), Production server.

 ### **Jenkins Server**

-**Jenkins Master**

-Spin up an instance for Jenkins server.
-Automate the installation process of Jenkins, Docker and static analysis tools by running the following script in the Jenkins instance.
+A Jenkins server is setup to automate the software development life cycle using CI/CD pipelines.
+DVNA NodeJs application which is to be deployed on Production server will first undergo multiple security testing in the Jenkins server prior to deployment.
 **Note:** Initially, I tried running all the scans in Jenkins instance via pipeline.
 But the instance crashed/hung when running the OWASP ZAP scan.
 Since I'm using a Free Tier version of AWS, I can only use 1GB memory instances, which isn't sufficient to run all these scans.
 To solve this issue, I'm using a Master-Agent architecture in which the DAST scan will be allocated to an Agent (separate instance).

+Create two EC2 instances for Jenkins.
+The `Master` instance is the main Jenkins server which will also perform static analysis on test DVNA, while the `Agent` instance will be used to perform DAST scan on test DVNA deployed on Master.

+**Jenkins Master**

+Automate the installation process of Jenkins, Docker and static analysis tools by running the following script in the Jenkins Master instance.

 ```bash
 #!/bin/bash